This is no ordinary chair.

 1:08 - The result

-The next phase was metalworking — creating all of the concealed metal components.
-In total, the chair contains 400 metal components (mostly washers), including 40 custom pieces fabricated entirely from scratch.
+The next phase was metalworking — fabricating all of the concealed metal components.
+In total, the chair contains more than 500 metal parts, including 65 custom pieces embedded within the structure.

-The profiles were cut using the school's new industrial metal laser cutter, which I was the first student to operate with the assistance of the shop instructor, Nathan Burnell.
+The custom components were cut using the school's industrial metal laser cutter.
 Each piece was then sanded, fitted, and fixed into the wood profiles.

 The ratchets were also cut and integrated, the steel rods measured and threaded by hand, and key components welded together to complete the assembly.